ra559/cis106/_homework/homework5.md

          8. man
       2. Brace expansion and how to use it
 2. Complete lab 5
-3. Start working on your discussion board 6
+3. Complete discussion board 6